kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 Starting with Kubernetes 1.22, a new `CPUManager` flag has facilitated the use of `CPUManager` Policy options (#2625) which enable users to customize their behavior based on workload requirements without having to introduce an entirely new policy.
 These policy options work together to ensure an optimized cpu set is allocated for workloads running on a cluster.
 The three policy options that already exist are `full-pcpus-only` (#2625) and `distribute-cpus-across-numa` (#2902) and `align-by-socket` (#3327).
-With this KEP, a new `CPUManager` policy option is introduced which ensures that `reservedSystemCPUs` are strictly reserved for system daemons or interrupt processing and are not used by burstable and best-effort pods.
+With this KEP, a new `CPUManager` policy option `strict-cpu-reservation` is introduced which ensures that `reservedSystemCPUs` are strictly reserved for system daemons or interrupt processing and are not used by burstable and best-effort pods.

 ## Motivation